chrisnoonan98675/site/xl-deploy/how-to/working-with-configuration-items.markdown

 1. **Select the reference CI in the Explorer**.
 The reference CI is the basis for the comparison, the CI that the other CIs are compared against.
 In the **Explorer**, locate in the left pane an existing CI you want to use as reference CI, hover over it and click ![Explorer action menu](/images/menu_three_dots.png), and then select **Compare > With other CI**.
 2. **Drag comparison CIs into the Comparison Tab**.
 To add more CIs into the comparison, locate them in the left pane and drag them into the Comparison Tab.
 XL Deploy will mark the properties that are different in red.

-You can only compare CIs that have the same type.
+You can only compare CIs that have the same type and a maximum number of 5 CIs.

 ### Comparing against previous versions